-Association membership consists of political consultants, media consultants, pollsters, campaign managers, corporate public affairs officers, professors, fund-raisers, lobbyists, congressional staffers and vendors and is open to everyone associated with politics from the local level to the Federal level.
+Association membership consists of political consultants, media consultants, pollsters, campaign managers, corporate public affairs officers, professors, fund-raisers, lobbyists, Parliamentary staffers and vendors and is open to everyone associated with politics from the local level to the Federal level.

 CAPC members understand that, while we are often competitors on election day, we are all colleagues with similar professional concerns that transcend "Liberal", "Conservative" or "Other" labels.